 It’s the healthcare buzzword that has moved from the periphery to the mainstream thanks to the government’s 2018 pledge to inject £4.5million into NHS social prescribing.

-Ahead of National Social Prescribing Day on March 14th 2019…here’s what you need to know about how it works in practice…
+Here’s what you need to know about how social prescribing works in practice…

 WHAT IS IT?